 Playland Park has been a cornerstone of family entertainment in the Flint area of Michigan since 1968.
 Hank Werner created Playland, which housed go-carts, miniature golf, an ice cream parlour, pizza and later, arcade video games and pinball.

 Prior to its recent closure, the business thrived throughout the 70s and 80s, and even after Hank retired, his family kept things running, staying open and maintaining a positive reputation as a community focused business in the local area.
 This was the place to come to have fun for generations of locals and tourists.
 In more recent years, keeping the place up, running and profitable has been more challenging.
-Playland diversified the business, by reducing the size of the arcade, and opening a couple of “Escape Rooms” to sit alongside the arcade – this brought much needed income from customers looking for additional entertainment.
+Playland diversified the business, by opening a couple of “Escape Rooms” to sit alongside the arcade – this brought much needed income from customers looking for additional entertainment.

 KLOV user Esqueleto got in touch with me to share the tale…

 My interest was piqued a few years before Playland finally closed in 2018.
 They had listed a few games for sale on the local Craigslist classified pages.
 They kept reducing the size of the arcade to make way the addition of a couple escape rooms, which have become quite popular here in recent years.
 After inquiring about the games that were listed for sale I made an appointment to stop over and check them out.

 While there, Esqueleto asked if the owners had any other old video games around that were no longer getting any love.

 That’s when they showed me the games in the basement….